 - Essays are the most crucial component of the application as they provide you with the opportunity to describe yourself on a professional and personal level.

-- A good application with bad essays will lead to a reject; and an application with a low GMAT score or poor college marks can still get an admission offer if they are compensated with very well-written essays.
+- A good application with bad essays will lead to a reject; and an application with a low GMAT score or poor college marks can still get an admission offer if they are compensated for with very well-written essays.

 - Most B-schools have their own specific essay questions rather than generic personal statements.